CSCsw/ColPack/README.md

 ======================================
 There are two ways to use ColPack, _Try without Installiation_ and _Build and Install_.
 The former is fast and easy to use, but is vulnerable for various OS enviroments settings, thus it requires the user know how to modify the **makefile** if met some compiling issue.
 The later one is more robust and it will also collect the ColPack into a shared library which makes ColPack easy to cooperate with other applications.
 But it requires to pre-install **automake**(or **CMake**) software.

-1.Try ColPack by Compile and Run without Installation
+Try ColPack by Compile and Run without Installation
 ---------------------------------------------------
 You can just try ColPack by download, compile and run it.
 This is the fastest and simplest way to use ColPack.
 Do the following instructions in terminals.